 - ICT development and statistics.
 Sub-themes: ICT in education, ICT in lab practive, virtual networks, ICT infrastructure, data analysis, biostatistics, etc.

-More information is available in the VLIR-UOS Country Strategy for Kenya, incl.
-4 annexes:
+More information on the VLIR-UOS Country Strategy process for Kenya.

 The VLIR-UOS compiled documents are a work in progress, and your feedback in terms of their completion and/or improvement is much appreciated.